grantcolley/atlas/README.md

 ### Create an Auth0 Role
 In the [Auth0](https://auth0.com/) dashboard create a role called `atlas-user`.
 This role must be assigned to all users wishing to access the Atlas application.

+> [!IMPORTANT]
+> Atlas users must be assigned the `atlas-user` role to access the Atlas application.

 ![Alt text](/readme-images/Auth0_Role.png?raw=true "Auth0 Role")

 ### Create Auth0 Users
 Create Auth0 users.
-The user's [Auth0](https://auth0.com/) email claim is mapped to the email of an authorised user in the Atlas datastore.
-Authenticated users must be assigned the `atlas-user` role.
+The user's [Auth0](https://auth0.com/) email claim is mapped to the email of an authorised user in the Atlas database.

+> [!IMPORTANT]
+> Atlas users must be assigned the `atlas-user` role to access the Atlas application.

 ![Alt text](/readme-images/Auth0_User.png?raw=true "Auth0 User")

 ![Alt text](/readme-images/Auth0_User_Role.png?raw=true "Auth0 User Role")

 > [!TIP]
 > [SeedData.cs](https://github.com/grantcolley/atlas/blob/9509c67c874711e1760bbf5cd6561c662abe2e81/data/Atlas.Seed.Data/SeedData.cs#L111-L114) already contains some pre-defined sample users with roles and permissions.
 Either create these users in [Auth0](https://auth0.com/), or amend the sample users in [SeedData.cs](https://github.com/grantcolley/atlas/blob/9509c67c874711e1760bbf5cd6561c662abe2e81/data/Atlas.Seed.Data/SeedData.cs#L111-L114) to reflect those created in [Auth0](https://auth0.com/).

+> [!WARNING]
+> If `"GenerateSeedData": "true"` the tables in the Atlas database will be truncated and repopulated with seed data every time the application starts.
+Existing data will be permanently lost.

 ```C#
         private static void CreateUsers()